 Nonetheless, the increase in production alone has not been sufficient to eradicate hunger, as one out of eight people in developing countries still suffers from chronic hunger, largely in Africa and Asia.
-According to the latest estimate by FAO (2017), global hunger has risen by 38 million.
-The number of chronically food-insecure and malnourished people increased from 777 million in 2015 to 815 million in 2016.
-From 2013 to 2050, global food production must increase by 50 percent in order to cope with increasing demand for food from population growth.
-In particular, sub-Saharan Africa and South Asia would need more than double their agricultural output to meet increased demand.
+According to latest estimate by FAO (2017), global hunger has risen by 38 million—the number of chronically food-insecure and malnourished people increased from 777 million in 2015 to 815 million in 2016, From 2013 to 2050, global food production must increase by 50 percent in order to cope with increasing demand for food from population growth.
+In particular, sub-Saharan Africa and South Asia would need more than double agricultural output to meet increased demand.

 IN THE PHOTO: 22 June 2006, Siem Reap – A Telefood project beneficiary tending to the herb garden that her family keeps.
 She, her husband and their five children all contribute to the various chores involved with raising animals (pigs and chickens) and gardening.
 PHOTO CREDIT: FAO/A.K.
 Kimoto

-There is a growing concern about whether agriculture can sustainably meet the future demand given two opposing trends: rising population and diminishing natural resources, exacerbated by climate change.
+There is growing concern about whether agriculture can sustainably meet future demand given two opposing trends: a rising population and diminishing natural resources, exacerbated by climate change.
 As volatile climatic patterns increase, competition for land and water will intensify.

 Pressure to enhance our current food production systems is mounting – to make them more productive while reducing environmental degradation and addressing climate change.

 The case for agricultural production intensification in the 21st century is generally based on two premises:

 1) The world needs to produce more food to feed the growing global population;